goupaz/techbrains/README.md

 ### Mission
-Build bridges between our IT and IT professionals in foreign and local markets.
+Build bridges between tech professionals in a collaborative ways across the borders.

 ### Vision
-Preparation of Azerbaijani youth to enter foreign markets. <br />
-Development of Local Startup Infrastructure
-We bring latest technology updates to you
+Make the world better place to live, using technology and right culture.

 ### Objectives
+Build egoless, collaborative, competent,  decentralized, scalable, fun community culture.
-Our goal is simple to accelerate the development of the IT industry and reach the largest audience.
+Our goal is simple to structure and index the data flow within communities.

 ## Contact
 You can contact us via: